 At the bottom of the Entity Editor is a button “Add to Entity”.
 You can use this button to add Scripts and UI Widgets to an Entity.
-Highlight Add to Entity and press A.
+Highlight Add to Entity and select it.

-The voxelHealthScript allows you to tell Crayta how much damage different Voxels can take before they are eliminated.
-You can also set a default value here.
+The voxelHealthValueScript allows you to tell Crayta how much damage different Voxels can take before they are eliminated.

 This Script enables you to determine the health of a specific voxel (how much damage it can take before it is eliminated).
-Once you have added it to the Entity Editor select Metal (Steel) Voxel in the voxel dropdown, and set the health to 0 (use LEFT D-PAD to reduce the value).
+Once you have added it to the Entity Editor select Metal (Steel) Voxel in the voxel dropdown, and set the health to 0.

-Press X to close the Entity Editor.
-Hold D-PAD DOWN to preview the game and test that your Metal Steel is indestructible by shooting it.
+Close the Entity Editor and preview the game and test that your Metal Steel is indestructible by shooting it.